11 Women On What Getting The Coil Is Really Like

 ADVERTISEMENT

-Right now, there are three types of IUDs on the market — with a fourth on its way.
+There are different types of IUDs on the market.
 The copper IUD, or ParaGard IUD, is the only form of temporary birth control that doesn’t use hormones, and it lasts up to 12 years.
 “The copper itself causes some of the inflammatory spermicidal response that prevents the sperm from being able to fertilise the egg,” Dr. Cullins says, and the lack of hormones means you won’t have to worry about mood swings, weight gain, or other hormonal side effects.
 The downside?
 “It will often result in periods that are a little heavier and may have a little more crampiness.”
+The FDA has also approved Miudella, another copper coil, that uses less copper and is more flexible.

 Meanwhile, hormonal IUSs release low doses of progestin — much lower than what might be in the birth control pill — and no oestrogen at all.
 The Mirena lasts for five years, with doses that can lighten or stop your periods altogether.
 Skyla and Liletta are both smaller versions that last for three years.
 “These last two may be better tolerated by a young woman who has never been pregnant, but Mirena and ParaGard can also be options for women who haven’t been pregnant,” Dr. Cullins says.